 Therefore, it is important puppies are introduced to as many social experiences as possible when they are young hopefully this will reduce them becoming stressed out as they get older.
 Inconsistent training and punishment can also cause a dog to become stressed as they don’t understand what we want.

 So there you have it.
 9 out of 10 times there is nothing to be worried about your dog breathing fast most of the time it is due to something perfectly normal.
 However, if it continues, is accompanied by difficulty breathing or any other symptoms it is important to get your faithful friend checked out by a professional to rule out other causes.

-Dogs can't let us know when they are suffering so it is important as a responsible owner that we watch out for anything out of the ordinary to ensure if there is anything wrong the vet can catch it early.
-After all we all want our best friends to live a long and happy life.
+Dogs can’t let us know when they are suffering, so it is important as responsible owners that we watch out for anything out of the ordinary to ensure if there is anything wrong the vet can catch it early.
+After all, we all want our best friends to live long and happy life.
 For more articles about canine health its here.